nxxh447/Discord-bot-template/README.md

 # Discord-bot-template

-A simple Discord bot using JavaScript and Discord.js.<br>
+A simple Discord bot written in JavaScript, using the Discord.js lib.<br>
-To begin simply edit the `./assets/config.json` file,<br>
-then run the `./start.bat` file.
+To begin, simply edit `./assets/config.json`, then run the `./start.bat` file.